 The autopan command may be sent from the host computer using the following command.
-If the V1300R-PV variable speed option has been installed in the V1300R and V1301R receivers, these receivers can increase the speed of the pan-and-tilt drive during autopanning by sending additional autopan commands, for a total of four speed steps.
+If the V1300R-PV or V1301R-PV variable-speed option has been installed in the V1300R or V1301R receivers, these receivers can increase the speed of the pan-and-tilt drive during autopanning by sending additional autopan commands, for a total of four speed steps.
 The first K command is used to engage the autopan at the slow speed.
 The second, third, and fourth K commands will step up the speed through the medium-slow, medium-fast, and fast speeds, respectively.
-The fifth K command will disengage the autopan for the V1300R and V1301R receivers with the V1300R-PV option installed; the second K command will disengage the autopan function for other receivers.
+The fifth K command will disengage the autopan for V1300R and V1301R receivers with the variable-speed option installed; the second K command will disengage the function for other receivers.

-K autopan engage/disengage command Example: <soh>K<cr> engages autopan at slow speed (if it is currently disengaged; subsequent K commands increase speed for V1300R and V1301R receivers which have the V1300R-PV option installed) or disengages autopan (if it is currently engaged).</cr></soh> Failure conditions: 1, 6, 9, 10, 12, 13, 14, 15, 16, 18 Verification: Receiver Status Report
+K autopan engage/disengage command Examples: <soh>K<cr> engages autopan at slow speed (if it is currently disengaged; subsequent K commands increase speed for V1300R or V1301R receivers which have the V1300R-PV or V1301R-PV variable-speed option installed) or disengages autopan (if it is currently engaged).</cr></soh> <soh>K<cr><soh>K<cr> engages autopan at slow speed (if it is currently disengaged) and then increases the speed to medium-slow speed.</cr></soh></cr></soh> Failure conditions: 1, 6, 9, 10, 12, 13, 14, 15, 16, 18 Verification: Receiver Status Report